Saboteur II: Avenging Angel: Plot

 The player takes control of a female ninja named Nina (a sister of Ninja, the deceased hero of the original Saboteur), who must break into a dictator's high-security compound to alter the course of a nuclear ballistic missile and then escape.
 The enemy's command centre and office complex is being built on top of a mountain filled with tunnels and caverns.
 An armoury building is on the top left of the mountain, a missile silo is on the top right, while the central top area is still being developed; there is only one way out of the mountain, which is the long entrance tunnel on the bottom left.

 Development and release

 Saboteur II was one of the first action-adventure games with a female protagonist.
 According to Luke Plunkett of Kotaku, "for a serious game released in 1987, that was kind of a big deal, especially since she wasn't a princess or cartoon character.
 She was a ninja".
 The game's designer Clive Townsend said it was a conscious decision: "I wanted something original, and it seemed quite different to most other games.
 It's become acceptable now after Tomb Raider, but at the time it was a bit strange.
 Why shouldn't ninja characters be female?"
 Nevertheless, the PC version features a male ninja on the cover.
 Townsend traced the character art for the game's loading screen from an erotic magazine.
 Saboteur II itself was supposed to be followed by the cancelled Saboteur 3D for the ZX Spectrum, which would feature isometric perspective graphics.

-Despite the four released formats being different in hardware and programming (the ZX Spectrum and Amstrad CPC notwithstanding), the different versions all looked and played almost identically.
-Usually, it is almost impossible to tell the difference between the Amstrad CPC, PC and Commodore 64 versions (colour clash being the giveaway for the ZX Spectrum version).
-The game was re-released by Hit-Pak in 1988 and by Encore in 1989.
-It was also released as a bonus with an issue of Zzap!64 in 1993.